Cristian Ortiz (footballer, born 2007)

-Cristian Ortiz (born April 23, 2007) is a professional footballer who currently plays for Columbus Crew 2 in MLS Next Pro, on loan from the Tampa Bay Rowdies of the USL Championship.
+Cristian Ortiz (born April 23, 2007) is a professional footballer.
 Born in the United States, he is a youth international for the Dominican Republic.

 Club career

 Ortiz moved from New York to Port Richey, Florida at a young age.
 In March 2024, he signed a USL Academy Contract with the Tampa Bay Rowdies after playing for local youth clubs that were affiliated with the professional team.
 He then made his league debut on March 24, and would go on to became the first player to sign a professional contract from the Rowdies' academy system two months later.

 On 7 February 2025, the Rowdies announced that they had loaned Ortiz to MLS Next Pro side Columbus Crew 2 for the 2025 season.